Afghanistan–Germany relations

-Relations between Afghanistan and Germany reach back into the late 19th century and have historically been strong.
-100 years of "friendship" was celebrated in 2016, with the Afghan President calling it a "historical relationship".
+Relations between Afghanistan and Germany date back to the late 19th century and have historically been strong.
+100 years of "friendship" were celebrated in 2016, with the Afghan President calling it a "historical relationship".

 History

 Secret relations during British indirect colonial rule

 The Treaty of Gandomak (26 or 30 May 1879) and the Treaty of the Durand Line overruled a prior agreement from 1893 concerning 2640 km of porous border between British India (now Pakistan) and Afghanistan.
 As a result of this treaty Britain gained full control of Afghan foreign policy from the king of Afghanistan.
 Germany, as a rival to Britain, was only able through secret missions and expeditions to reduce British influence in Afghanistan.

 Engineer Gebhard Fleischer, nicknamed The German James Bond in Kabul, was an engineer of the Krupp company, a German arms manufacturer.
 In 1893 he traveled to Kabul and privately met with the King Abdur Rahman Khan.
 Under the Kings orders he expanded the Afghan weapons companies Maschin Khana (House of machines) and Tupkhana (cannon house).
 It is not certain whether the government in British India knew of this journey.
 Later, in 1904, the Krupp engineers were mysteriously assassinated.
 Adamec writes: